MicrosoftDocs/architecture-center/docs/example-scenario/ai/analyze-video-computer-vision-machine-learning-content.md

 2. A preconfigured pipeline in Azure Machine Learning recognizes that video files are uploaded to the container and initiates an inference cluster to start separating the video footage into frames.
 3. FFmpeg, an open-source tool, breaks down the video and extracts frames.
 You can configure how many frames per second are extracted, the quality of the extraction, and the format of the image file.
 The format can be JPG or PNG.
 4. The inference cluster sends the images to Azure Data Lake Storage.
 5. A preconfigured logic app that monitors Data Lake Storage detects that new images are being uploaded.
-It starts running a workflow.
+It starts a workflow.
 6. The logic app calls a pretrained custom vision model to identify objects, features, or qualities in the images.
-Alternately or additionally, it calls a computer vision (optical character recognition) model to identify textual information in the images.
+Alternatively or additionally, it calls a computer vision (optical character recognition) model to identify textual information in the images.
 7. Results are received in JSON format.
 The logic app parses the results and creates key-value pairs.
 You can store the results in Azure dedicated SQL pools that are provisioned by Azure Synapse Analytics.
 7. Power BI provides data visualization.